veronkyxta/rsschool-cv/cv.md

 ******************
 ### About me

 I want to become a good developer and I work on it every day.
+I've got a huge interest in web-development, web design, UX/UI.
+Also I love solving complex problems.
 I'm very hardworking, diligent, sociable.
+I like sport, music, design, travel.
 I love working on interesting projects.
-I've got a huge interest in web-development, web design, UX/UI.
-Also I love solving complex problems.
 Every day I spend many time for learning.
 I am ready to improve my skills.
-My goal is to complete this course and then get a good job.
-Because I started learning in the rsschool very often , and couldn’t to complete for different reasons.
+My goal is to get a good job.

 ************************
 ### Skills